Welcome to my website. It’s very much under construction, so please bear with me and do come back from time to time to see how I have updated it.

 Other categories are vacant at present, but I will be updating these as time permits.

 I’ve tried to keep this as simple as possible; hopefully I have succeeded!

 Once again, please note that the tone of these contributions varies greatly.
-I am from an academic background and enjoy reading academic writings, but I also feel that the purely personal is worthwhile.
+I was from an academic background and enjoy reading academic writings, but I also feel that the purely personal is worthwhile.
 If so many pieces do not seem serious enough for some readers, there really is no need to read them!
 I am trying to work on some much more serious and rigorous themes, because I do not see the role of academics – retired or not – as solely the pursuit of specialised studies in strictly disciplined “silos”, but as a critic of all that presently exists and might exist.
 This may be portentous, but there are thoughts here, that if others have committed these to publication, I have yet to read them!